Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Method

 \textbf{Training the recache gate} If the recache gate is trained only through task supervision, it tends to recompute static tokens at every timestep, which eliminates any computational benefit.
 To discourage this trivial solution, we add a regularization term that biases the gate toward reuse when observations are close in time.

-where $p_{\Delta t} = 1 - e^{-\lambda \Delta t}$ is a predefined prior which allows the use of current observation only when $\Delta$ is large.
+where $p_{\Delta} = 1 - e^{-\lambda \Delta}$ is a predefined prior which allows the use of current observation only when $\Delta$ is large.
 The recache gate learns to adaptively refresh static tokens only when necessary, balancing computational efficiency and model performance.
+Note that since $\lambda$ and the recache threshold $\delta_l$ jointly determine the recaching frequency, we fix $\lambda$ and expose only $\delta_l$ as the operating-point knob.

 The full training objective is